powersj/powersj.io/content/post/becoming-a-manager.md

 After thinking about this long and hard I decided I would take up the new role.
 I was ready for a new challenge, it was an absolute pleasure to even be asked to take up this role, and I wanted to help guide the distribution I loved so much.

-## Learnings
+## Learning's

-While only nine months in, here are some learnings so far:
+While only nine months in, here are some learning's so far:

 * My victories are when the team wins.
 People will tell you that you cannot have anything you deliver in a cycle or program be dependent solely on you.
 What I don't hear is people remind others that there is a shift in when you are successful.
 It isn't when you personally knock action items out.